 THE ULTIMATE LEVEL 2-DAY TRAINING PROGRAM

-If this type of training and understanding of what it takes to properly staff and run your practice is of interest to you, then you should definitely consider attending our upcoming 2-day Ultimate Level program scheduled for January 2015 here in Los Angeles.
+If this type of training and understanding of what it takes to properly staff and run your practice is of interest to you, then you should definitely consider attending our upcoming 2-day Ultimate Level program scheduled for January 2020 here in Los Angeles.
+This would be a great program for you and your Executive Assistant (existing or the one you’re going to hire!) should attend!

 This is the kind of training to develop a successful estate planning practice that you simply don’t get in law school or in any CE courses. >>MORE INFO